Swedserino/Cobra-Encryptor/README.md

 If you don't want this messy code (Sorry.
 Too lazy to actually make it nice) you can always download it right here: http://www.mediafire.com/file/ezr8tobs21bwofa/Cobra+Encryptor.exe

 # Changelog
 Update 1.2: Added directory encryption.
+Fixed crash on start.
 Update 1.1: Randomizes salt.
 Key is also 100 chars of length and not 30.
 Same with salt.